slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"We swallow greedily any lie that flatters us, but we sip only little by little at a truth we find bitter."
 -- Denis Diderot [1713]*

+> *"If a man starts with certain assumptions, he will naturally arrive at certain conclusions; if you wish to change his conclusions, you must first attack his assumptions."
+-- Bertrand Russell [1872]*

 > *"Know all theories, master all the techniques, but as you touch a human soul, be just another human soul."
 -- Carl Jung [1875]*